 Surgery for cataract removal in dogs is very expensive.
 It can easily cost $3000 per eye, and it probably will not be covered by insurance.
 Many insurance companies consider cataracts in dogs to be normal for aging dogs and they will have an exclusion for cataracts written into their policies.

 Most dogs will have close to normal eyesight after surgery.
 However, dogs do have more inflammation in their eyes after surgery than people, and that can cause scarring.
 Scarring will mar your dog’s vision somewhat.

 After surgery, you will have to put drops in your dog’s eyes, to cut down on scarring and prevent infection.
 But the good news is that your dog will never have cataracts again.

 Even if your dog is one of the few who become blind because of cataracts, she will probably adjust to being blind better than you would think.
 When you make simple adjustments to your home and work with your dog, she will be just fine, knowing that you are close and there to help.

 There are two additional things that you can do to help your dog.

 Ocu-GLO is a supplement developed by two ophthalmologists, and it is best used routinely with a dog like the Bichon Frise, who is prone to getting cataracts.
-Ocu-GLO serves as a preventative measure for dogs that don’t yet have a problem and it can also help prevent canine retina issues after cataract surgery.
+The supplement prevents cataracts for dogs that don’t yet have a problem and it can also help prevent canine retina issues after cataract surgery.

 This supplement is the only supplement made for dogs’ eyes that has research and clinical studies to back it.
 If you decide not to have surgery for your dog or you want to prevent eye problems, Ocu-GLO is certainly worth looking into.

-In some studies, when this product was used, cataracts were almost reversed, something unheard of before this!
+In some studies, with Ocu-GLO, cataracts were almost reversed, something unheard of before this!